Bangor University - North Wales Clinical Psychology Programme

 Clinical

 • Minimum of one year relevant paid clinical/research experience of working with a clinical population*.
-Clinically relevant experience should give you the opportunity for substantial interaction with people with significant health or psychological difficulties, ideally under the supervision of a clinical psychologist.
+Clinically relevant experience should give you the opportunity for substantial interaction with people with significant health or psychological difficulties, ideally under the supervision of a clinical psychologist but this is not a requirement.
 The year experience can consist of several part time posts over a number of years and can have been obtained before your psychology degree.

 • While being supervised by a clinical psychologist can be advantageous, the paid experience does not need to be in an assistant psychology role.